 Proper handrails and lighting are two other important factors in stair safety.
 Handrails should be well-secured, easy to grasp and attached at a proper height (see below).
 The stairs should be well-lit with light switches at the bottom and the top of the stairs.
 Many people have proper lighting but will decide to use the stairs in the dark to avoid waking other household members.
 If this becomes an issue, glow-in-the-dark stair treads are now available, allowing stairs to look pleasing in the day and function safely at night.
 Finally, make sure your stairs are in good condition—older carpeting isn’t bunched up and the steps are clear of clutter and any protruding nails.
 Have a carpenter repair any steps that are cracked or uneven.

-Need to find a pro for your stair treads?Find Pros
+Ready to start your stair treads?Find Pros

 Stairs can be constructed with many different dimensions, but certain ranges are standard and should be adhered to for safety’s sake.